ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 The default `Content-Type` for an HTTP response is `application/json`, and the body can be any allowed JSON value.
 The default `Content-Type` can be omitted from the headers.

 It is important to be aware of the [response size limit](./openwhisk_reference.html) for actions since a response that exceeds the predefined system limits fail.
-Large objects are not sent inline through OpenWhisk, but instead deferred to an object store, for example.
+Large objects are not sent inline through {{site.data.keyword.openwhisk_short}}, but instead deferred to an object store, for example.

 ## Handling HTTP requests with actions
 {: #openwhisk_webactions_http}

-An OpenWhisk action that is not a web action requires both authentication and must respond with a JSON object.
+A {{site.data.keyword.openwhisk_short}} action that is not a web action requires both authentication and must respond with a JSON object.
 In contrast, web actions can be invoked without authentication, and can be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
 The web action must return a JSON object.
-However, the OpenWhisk system (namely the `controller`), treats a web action differently if its result includes one or more of the following top-level JSON properties:
+However, the {{site.data.keyword.openwhisk_short}} system (namely the `controller`), treats a web action differently if its result includes one or more of the following top-level JSON properties:

 - `headers`: A JSON object where the keys are header-names and the values are string, number, or boolean values for those headers (default is no headers).
 To send multiple values for a single header, the header's value is a JSON array of values.
 - `statusCode`: A valid HTTP status code (default is 200 OK).